stanford-oval/genie-cloud/doc/thingpedia-tutorial-js-package.md

 ### The first JS package: The Cat API
 Put all the components together, we have The Cat API code as follows.
 Since no library other than `thingpedia` is needed for this package.
-We can simply upload the `.js` file, and the `.zip` package will be generated automatically.
+We can simply upload the `.js` file in the metadata page, and the `.zip` package will be generated automatically.
 ```javascript
 "use strict";